Home » horse racing » melbourne cup

 Head over to your betslip (usually on the right of your screen), then check that you’ve added the correct wager, and that the odds haven’t changed.
 Enter how much you want to bet in the stake box.

 If you want to place a simple singles wager, you can now go ahead and confirm the bet.
-If you want to place an each way instead, there will usually be an ‘E/W’ box you can tick (remember, this will double the size of your stake).
+To place an each way instead, there will usually be an ‘E/W’ box you can tick (remember, this will double the size of your stake).
 If you want to place a fixed odds multiples bet, you’ll typically enter your stake in a box near the bottom of your betslip, rather than next to an individual selection.

 When Do Melbourne Cup Race Betting Markets Open?